mrezanejad/LineDrawingExtraction/README.md

 If you use the our SalienceScoresForScenes package, we appreciate it if you cite the following papers:

 ```
-@InProceedings{rezanejad2019scene,
-author = {Rezanejad, Morteza and Downs, Gabriel and Wilder, John and Walther, Dirk B and Jepson, Allan and Dickinson, Sven and Siddiqi, Kaleem},
-title = {Scene Categorization from Contours: Medial Axis Based Salience Measures},
-booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
-month = {June},
-year = {2019}
-}
 @ARTICLE{iverson_llOps,
 author={L. A. {Iverson} and S. W. {Zucker}},
 journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},